The Quagga and Zebra Mussel Threat

 Access the INVASIVE MUSSEL GUIDEBOOK that provides strategies for local involvement in the Quagga and Zebra mussel response.

-- California Department of Fish and Game Quagga/Zebra Mussel Fact Sheet
+- California Department of Fish and Wildlife Quagga/Zebra Mussel Fact Sheet

-- California Department of Fish and Game Frequently Asked Questions About Quagga/Zebra Mussels
+- California Department of Fish and Wildlife Frequently Asked Questions About Quagga/Zebra Mussels

 - California Department of Water Resources